Warhammer (game): Third edition (1987)

-The Third Edition of the game was published as a single hardback book in 1987.
+The Third Edition of the game was published as a single hardback book in December 1987.
 It had the most in-depth and complex movement and manoeuvre system of any edition.
 Other changes included a variety of new specialist troop types, rules for war machines and a more finely tuned system of representing heroes and wizards.
 It kept the same magic system and open-ended army design system as the first two editions.
 However, by this stage the use of army lists was very much encouraged.
 Army lists for this edition were published in a separate book called Warhammer Armies in 1988; until then, use of the 2nd Edition's Ravening Hordes list was encouraged.
 This is partly because it was the last edition published before Games Workshop took a different commercial approach, leading to competition from former GW employees in the briefly published competing Fantasy Warlord.

 The third edition was expanded with the Realm of Chaos: tome one, Slaves To Darkness, followed by tome two, The Lost and the Damned; and Warhammer Siege books.
+Realm of Chaos and Siege gave background and rules for both WFB and WH40K.

 Critical reaction

 In Issue 37 of Challenge, Timothy B. Brown commented, "I admire miniatures use in role-playing games, and I feel Warhammer Fantasy Battle, though not futuristic, is a terrific set of rules."
-Overall, Brown though this game "accomplishes handily what it sets out to do. [...]
+Overall, Brown thought this game "accomplishes handily what it sets out to do. [...]
 All the elements are there — monsters, magic, heroic characters — the works.
 I've never seen as complete a rules set as this one."
 He concluded, "Can I recommend buying it?
 Well, yes I can, since I have an interest in all types of gaming.
 If you’re a science-fiction gamer and that's it, Warhammer Fantasy Battle probably isn't for you.
 However, if you get the chance to look through it, you might change your mind."

 In the February 1989 edition of Dragon (Issue 142), Ken Rolston gave the third edition high praise, saying, "If you’re serious about fantasy tabletop gaming, Warhammer Fantasy Battle (WFB) is probably your only choice.
 Rolston liked the "fast-paced" rules system and developed fantasy background, and his only reservations were about presentation: "The text is dense and wordy.
 The wealth of diagrams is good, but their captions aren’t always clear.
 The abundance of photos, illustrations, and paintings is often visually stimulating, but many of these graphics are of marginal or negligible relevance to the accompanying text.
 The black-and-white photographic reproduction is surprisingly poor."
 He concluded with a strong recommendation: "The fantasy campaign setting is simply super.
 The series of revised editions, supplements, and magazine support articles indicates that Games Workshop is interested in and capable of catering to the gamer’s appetite for new features, refined editions, and elaborated fantasy campaign materials."